davidhaase/mod-3-final-project/README.md

 #### Data Files
 * Collision Data.
 Collision data are not hosted here because the file is 331 MB of csv data, but you can pull them from https://data.cityofnewyork.us/resource/qiz3-axqb.json.
 For the purposes of this notebook, there were saved locally as in the file: '../../Datasets/NYPD_Motor_Vehicle_Collisions.csv'
 * Moon Phases.
-Moon phases from the Navy site used in this notebook are available in this repository referenced in teh file, moonphasedf.csv:
+Moon phases from the Navy site used in this notebook are available in this repository referenced in the file moonphasetodate.csv .
+Raw data scraped from the Navy site is stored in the file moonphasedf.csv .

 #### Conclusion and Presentation
 * https://docs.google.com/presentation/d/1STg8PRsdN8YOPfCLKbWTnA2Nx6alV7CNDdMPofqsugk/edit?usp=sharing